jkuharev/project-management/README.md

 	The idea is not new but this is how
 	I compressed the PMBOK Guide version 5 to a single sheet of paper.
 - cheat sheet / PMP Cheat Sheet (PMBOK6) \
-	I have started the adaptation of my original cheat sheet to PMBOK 6.
+	I have started adapting my original cheat sheet to PMBOK 6.
-	Please do not hesitate to contact me, if you something is wrong or even missing.
+	Please do not hesitate to contact me, if something is wrong or even missing.